Robinhood vs Public in 2026

 robinhood or public

-Robinhood’s site has an order form with multiple types (stop, trailing, limit).
-It also has an option called Recurring Investing, letting you set up ongoing buys of stocks or ETFs.
+The Robinhood website includes an order ticket with multiple order types like stop, trailing, and limit.
+It also has a feature called Recurring Investing, which sets up scheduled purchases of stocks and ETFs.

 Public app or Robinhood

-Public’s order form has three types (stop, market, limit), fewer than Robinhood’s.
-Like Robinhood, there is no desktop or separate web platform.
-However, Public has something Robinhood doesn’t: a community forum.
-Public traders can discuss trends and assets.
+Public’s order ticket supports three order types (stop, market, and limit), which is a little simpler than Robinhood’s.
+Like Robinhood, Public does not have a desktop platform or a separate browser platform.
+Even so, Public does offer something Robinhood doesn’t: a community forum.
+Public users can chat about market news and specific assets.

 Winner: Robinhood